KIPAC/BootCamp/docs/windows_setup.md

 #### Anaconda

-You can download anaconda from here:
+You can download the Linux version of anaconda from here:

 [anaconda](https://docs.anaconda.com/anaconda/install/linux/)

-I recommend installing anaconda under your home directory '~/Applications/'
+I recommend installing anaconda under your home directory '~/Applications/' or whevever is equivalent on your distribution.